bccp/nbodykit/README.rst

 To use nbodykit on a Cray system (e.g. [Edison]_, [Cori]_), we need to ensure the python environment is set-up to working efficiently on the computing nodes.

-If darshan or altd are loaded by default, be sure to unload them since they tend to interfere with Python:
+If darshan [darshan]_ or altd are loaded by default, be sure to unload them since they tend to interfere with Python:

 .. code::